christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 As the name states, `ReadAllAsync()` reads **all documents** from the specified partition and returns an asynchronous stream of individual documents. `QueryAsync()` executes a `QueryDefinition` against the specified partition.

-When working with large partitions, you will most likely want to using paging to read out data so that you can return a response to the consumer of your system as fast as possible. `ICosmosReader<T>` provides the following methods for paged queries:
+When working with large partitions, you will most likely want to use paging to read out data so that you can return a response to the consumer of your system as fast as possible. `ICosmosReader<T>` provides the following methods for paged queries:

 ```cs
 Task<PagedResult<T>> PagedQueryAsync(